h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ![dashboard](assets/dashboard.jpg)

 5\.
-The **Action** button on the MLI page ca be used to download the reason codes, scoring pipelines for productionization and MLI logs:
+The **Action** button on the MLI page can be used to download the reason codes, scoring pipelines for productionization and MLI logs:

 <p align="center">
 <img src='assets/regression-and-classification-explanations-actions.jpg' width="535" height="450"></img>
 </p>

 *Things to Note:*
-1. **Go to MLI Documentation**: View the Machine Learning Interpetability section of the Driverless AI documentation.
+1. **Go to MLI Documentation**: View the Machine Learning Interpretability section of the Driverless AI documentation.
 2. **Download MLI Logs**: Download a ZIP file of the logs that were generated during the interpretation.
 3. **Download Scoring Pipeline**: For binomial and regression experiments, download the Python scoring pipeline for the interpretation.
 This option is not available for multinomial experiments.
 4. **Download k-LIME MOJO Reason Code Pipeline**: Download the k-LIME MOJO Reason Code Pipeline.
 For more info, see Driverless AI k-LIME MOJO Reason Code Pipeline - Java Runtime.